 | DIY compliance | Ongoing | Low cost, high risk | Minimal-risk systems only |

-Fines for non-compliance range from €7.5 million (or 1.5% of global annual turnover) for minor violations, up to €35 million (or 7% of global annual turnover) for the most serious breaches.
+Fines range from €7.5 million (or 1.5% of global annual turnover) for minor violations, up to €35 million (or 7% of global annual turnover) for the most serious breaches, including the use of prohibited AI practices.

-High-risk AI systems include those used in hiring and HR decisions, credit scoring, medical diagnosis, biometric identification, and systems used in critical infrastructure.
-Article 6 and Annex III of the EU AI Act define the full list.
+High-risk AI systems include those used in recruitment and HR decisions, credit scoring and financial services, medical diagnosis, biometric identification, and systems used in critical infrastructure.
+The full list is defined in Article 6 and Annex III of the EU AI Act.

 Content reviewed by the Verumt compliance team.
 Last updated: March 2026.